 Now is the time to review state and local laws in your area to determine where you can legally forage now to develop a stockpile of wild edibles to preserve before a disaster strikes.

 The foraging rules below are an example of those common across the United States.
 Laws in your area may be more lenient or less stringent.
+If you’re a serious forager then look into the bylaws for the area.

 These foraging rules will likely impact suburban and especially urban foragers more intensely than rural foragers.